KushalVenkatesh/secure_code_review_checklist/README.md

 - Take regex from app and add to a local app to see how regex works and if it can be bypassed, much faster than against remote app if auth is used etc.
 - Check if any blacklists are used as opposed to whitelists, could be abused by different file extensions e.g. if extension `php` is blocked, `php5` or `PHP` might bypass.

-Use either tools to search codebase for keywords (will be covered in SAST too):
+Use either tools to search codebase for keywords:
 - Sublime Text `Ctrl+Shift+F` for global search of keywords
 - Grep
 ```